cs4241-19a/fp/proposal.md

 ## Proposal and Deliverables:
 We plan to create a project management tool that enables WPI students to effectively meet with their IQP teams at a convenient time and place on campus.
 We plan to implement two key features in our project management dashboard:

   1) An availability tool that enables users to log in and enter/select which days and times of the week they are able to meet with their particular group.
-The tool will help them idenitify overlapping time ranges and help them decide when to meet.

   2) A tool that enables groups to book meeting rooms on campus that are not already booked